 masterfile-format Specifies the file format of zone files (see Section 6.3.7).
-The default value is text, which is the standard textual representation.
-Files in other formats than text are typically expected to be generated by the named-compilezone tool.
+The default value is text, which is the standard textual representation, except for slave zones, in which the default value is raw.
+Files in other formats than text are typically expected to be generated by the named-compilezone tool, or dumped by named.

 Note that when a zone file in a different format than text is loaded, named may omit some of the checks which would be performed for a file in the text format.
 In particular, check-names checks do not apply for the raw format.
 This means a zone file in the raw format must be generated with the same check level as that specified in the named configuration file.
+Also, map format files are loaded directly into memory via memory mapping, with only minimal checking.

 This statement sets the masterfile-format for all zones, but can be overridden on a per-zone or per-view basis by including a masterfile-format statement within the zone or view block in the configuration file.